Log in as a user who has permissions to change the maps.

 Notify your users of the changes.

-Notification is required so that the users can also run the automount command as superuser on their own computers.
+Notification is required so that the users can run the automount command as superuser on their own computers, if necessary.

 If you only modify or change the contents of an existing direct map entry, you do not need to run the automount command.